bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 ## Network-related

-The most common complaint during the day - virtually every single participant had an issue with this - was Internet issues.
+The most common complaint during the day - virtually every single participant had an issue with this - was Internet connectivity issues.
 This was of course nothing to do with the activities or the ecosystem... but nonetheless was a huge challenge for almost all participants.
 This was because we were all connected to the hotel's WiFi, and it simply couldn't handle the bandwidth needed.

 We mitigated this by getting those with local SIMs to start their own WiFi hotspots, and then have the other group members tether to it.
 We had partial success with this, because there weren't enough to go around for everyone.

-There were also security concerns from connecting to a network - better to use a network which you control!
+There were also security concerns from connecting to an untrusted network - better to use a network which you control!

-The main takeaway from this is that relying on the default network at the venue isn't the best plan.
-In the next iteration we will have a better connection capable of handling the anticipated bandwidth required for the planned activities
+The learning point from this, is that relying on the default network at the venue isn't the best plan.
+In the next iteration we will have a better connection, capable of handling the anticipated bandwidth required for the planned activities.

+Nonetheless, this did prove to be a valuable experience for us, because not all users in our ecosystem have reliable Internet access.
+We were able to observe which parts were more resilient (and less resilient) under these circumstances.

 ## Skills-related

 When planning how to split the teams, we needed to make guesses about who knew their way around the tools and the ecosystem already, and who would need to pick up some skills on the spot.
 Turns out that only **around one in five** in the organisation already had the required skill levels.
 We expected a larger proportion, since by definition, every participant works in the blockchain industry.
 If we extrapolate  this to a global user base, the proportion is going to be even lower.
-This shows that a move to Everyday DeFi is a logical step to mass adoption, as most users will not be crypto native.
+This shows that a move towards serving everyday users is a logical step to mass adoption, as most users will not be crypto native.

 Some specific skill gaps that we identified included:
 - Unable to check transaction status using block explorer
 - Not planning ahead - need to retain a small amount of RBTC to pay for gas fees in anticipated transactions
 - Configuring a custom network in a wallet was challenging

 On the flip side, there were a few who were really advanced, and were able to identify and perform the easter egg tasks with uncanny ability.
 Something else that we predicted, and were happy about, was that one or two people from each group, with the higher skill levels, completed their tasks quite easily, and then proceeded to help the rest of the group complete their tasks.

 ## Gamification-related